rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 -   The following must be completed before installing the SGX Agent:

     -   Certificate Management Service, Authentication and Authorization Service,SGX Caching Service and SGX Host Verification Service must be installed and available.
+    -   Make sure system date and time of SGX machine and CSP machine both are in sync.
+Also, if the system is configured to read the RTC time in the local time zone, then use RTC in UTC by running`timedatectl set-local-rtc 0` command on both the machine.
+Otherwise SGX Agent deployment will fail with certificate expiry error.

 ### Package Dependencies